PG1003/brle/README.md

 ## brle utility

-The brle utility is an [implementation](https://github.com/PG1003/brle/blob/main/util/brle.cpp) for a commandline program that use this `brle` library.
+The brle utility is an [implementation](https://github.com/PG1003/brle/blob/main/util/brle.cpp) for a commandline program that use this library.
 The utility can be used to test the efficiency of the compression for your use case or to create binary blobs that are going to be included in your application or firmware.

 You can build the utility with the provided makefile by running the following make command;